david-d-an/EmployeeManagementPortal/README.md

 # EmployeeManagementPortal

+> # Purpose
+This set of code is to provide a template for a web application development for .Net developers who are inclied to the popular technologies including but not limited to:

+1. .Net Core
+1. Angular
+1. Web API
+1. OpenID / OAuth2 with JWT
+1. Dependency Injection pattern
+1. Repository / Unit of Work pattern
+1. Azure App Service
+1. Docker and Docker Hub
+<br><br>

+> # Fun Fact
+The most important part of the peject is that the solution is 100% developed on Apple's OSX and tested aginst Debian and Ubuntu.
+The whole project started to prove the stability of .Net Core 3.1 on Linux based systems and it has worked out seamlessly so far.

+## Development Settings
+1. Visual Studio Code for code development
+1. DbVisualizer for Database development
+1. AWS Portal for initla database provision
+1. Azure Portal for later database provision
+<br><br>

 > # Overview
 The protal provides Employee management features of a company.
 The app is based 3 technologies bewlow.